Simon-Ing/Cosmo_Ai/README.md

 ### Update

-The main routine of the `Simulator` is `update()` which recalculates the three images, actual, apparent, and distorted.
+The main routine of the `Simulator` is `update()` which recalculates the three images: actual, apparent, and distorted.
 This is called by the setters.

 In addition to the virtual functions mentioned above, it depends on

 + `parallelDistort()` and `distort()` which runs the main steps in parallel.
 + `drawParallel()` and `drawSource()` which draws the source image.
-  Only a Gaussian image has been implemented.
-When new source models are required, this should be delegated to a separate class.

 ## Auxiliaries